The Importance of Combustion Analysis

 Improve Efficiencies and Safety

-Good equipment maintenance practice, which includes combustion analysis, enables the HVAC technician to fully verify and maintain the equipment operating specifications for safe and efficient operation.
+Good equipment maintenance practice, which includes a HVAC combustion analysis, enables the HVAC technician to fully verify and maintain the equipment operating specifications for safe and efficient operation.
 Many manufacturers suggest that a flue gas analysis be performed at least annually.
 Adjustments that affect combustion will tend to drift with time.
 Wind conditions and seasonal changes in temperature and barometric pressure can cause the excess air in a system to fluctuate by several percent.
 A reduction in excess air can cause, in turn, a rapid increase of highly toxic carbon monoxide and explosive gases, resulting in rapid deterioration in system safety and efficiency.
 Low draft pressures in the flue can further result in these combustion gases building up in the combustion chamber or being vented indoors.
 Excessive draft pressures in the flue also can cause turbulence in the system.
 This can prevent complete combustion and pull explosive gases into the flue or cause flame impingement and damage in the combustion chamber and to the heat exchanger material resulting in premature equipment failure.

 Benefits of Combustion Analysis

 By learning what the composition of the system's flue gases is, one can figure out if too much air is getting into the combustion chamber or if there is too much fuel.
 If there is too much air, we can find places where additional air is getting pulled into the combustion analysis for the HVAC process.
 If there is too much fuel, we could locate the source of that as well.
-Proper operation starts with proper maintenance that includes combustion analysis for HVAC systems.
+Proper operation starts with proper commercial HVAC maintenance that includes combustion analysis for HVAC systems.

 Heat energy leaving the system exhaust flue (or stack) is often the largest single source of lost fuel energy and is made up of Dry Gas loss and Latent Heat Loss.
 Although some flue loss is unavoidable, equipment tune-up using combustion analysis data can often significantly reduce this source of heat loss and save fuel costs by improving fuel efficiency.